-I and G both were on leave this Monday as we had planned to go to Satara and make it a long weekend.
+27-July-2011: I and G both were on leave this Monday as we had planned to go to Satara and make it a long weekend.
 But the plans got shelved and instead we decided to make a short trip somewhere closer to Pune.
 I had read and heard about a place called Baneshwar, which is close to Pune and we decided to go there.
 It’s mainly a spiritual cum picnic spot.
 A temple located among fabulous green locales, surrounded by dense forest, a river flowing through it and to add to it a small but beautiful waterfall.
 A perfect place for half day/one day picnic.

-This road (if at all you can call it one) is at the best pathetic.
-It passes right through the Nasarapur town and has all the chaos, small shops and taparis all over, many road side vendors etc which you will find in all most all small town India.
-In the weekend you are sure to get stuck there for a long time (we had once struck real bad while returning from RajGadh trek).
+This internal road (if at all you can call it one) is at the best pathetic.
+It passes right through the Nasarapur town and has all the chaos and is dotted with small shops, taparis and many road side vendors etc which you will find in all most any small town India.
+In the weekend you are sure to get stuck there for a long time (we were once stuck here real bad while returning from Rajgadh trek).
 After about 1-1.5 kms, on the right side you will see the Kaman for Baneshwar.
 Once you enter through it you feel like being transported to some different place.
-All the filthiness, dirt, dust, pollution, noises are forgotten and you enter the dense forest, nested with cool breeze, no dust/pollution zone.
+All the filthiness, dirt, dust, pollution, noises are forgotten and you enter the dense forest, endowed with cool breeze, no dust/pollution zone.
 After driving a bit you come to the parking area.